 An insoluble dilemma?

-Packaging rethought means: we need a method that gives biodegradable material new, superphobic and food-safe properties without affecting its compostability.
+Re-thinking packaging means: we need a method that gives biodegradable material new, superphobic and food-safe properties without affecting its compostability.

 This is exactly what has been achieved with the product innovation SiOPack®!
 The ultra-thin nanopool coating equips untreated paper or cardboard with a protective barrier that repels moisture, dirt and microorganisms, but is itself 100% decomposable and also recyclable.